SassDoc/sassdoc.github.io/contributing/index.md

 ## Asking a question

 Please, do not open an issue only to ask a question; it is not the best place for this.
-First, make sure your question is not already answered in the documentation, especially in the [Frequently Asked Questions]({{ site.data.routes.faq }}) section.
+First, make sure your question is not already answered in the documentation, especially in the [Frequently Asked Questions][faq] section.

 If it's not, you can leave your question on: